THE NATIONAL CURRICULUM

 CURRICULUM INTENT AND IMPLEMENTATION

-School curriculum information for each year group can be found on our Class pages.
-If you would like more information about the curriculum please speak to one of the class teachers or contact the school.
+We have created a curriculum bespoke to our school.
+We call our carefully planned curriculum and the way we have matched it to our children and our context, The Wix Way, ensuring that every child is inspired by their learning on a daily basis.
+Year group specific curriculum information can be found on our class pages.
+If you would like more information about the curriculum, please speak to one of the class teachers or contact the school.

 The map below provide parents/carers with the opportunity to see what the children are covering in class throughout the three terms.
 This document is reviewed termly.